 - Oscillating fan

 For me, there’s no change to how much I like the individual sounds.
 As always with so many options, there are some I find relaxing, and some I’ll never listen to.
+And that’s fine – some people like deep brown or pink noise, whereas others like intense white noise or industrial fans.

 The new ocean and surf sounds